MKLab-ITI/pygrank/tutorials/documentation.md

 ### :hammer_and_wrench: Details
-For ease of use, the library can parse dictionaries that map nodes to values, e.g. `{"A":0.8,"B":0.5}` where ommitted nodes are considered to correspond to zeroes, or numpy arrays with the same number of elements as graph nodes, e.g. `np.ndarray([node_scores.get(v, 0) for v in graph])` where `graph` is the networkx graph passed to node ranking algorithms.
-When either of these two conventions is used, ranking algorithms are automatically converted them to graph signals.
+For ease of use, the library can directly parse dictionaries that map nodes to values, e.g. `{"A":0.8,"B":0.5}` where ommitted nodes are considered to correspond to zeroes, or numpy arrays with the same number of elements as graph nodes, e.g. `np.ndarray([node_scores.get(v, 0) for v in graph])` where `graph` is the networkx graph passed to node ranking algorithms.
+When either of these two conventions is used, node ranking algorithms automatically convert them to graph signals.

 At the same time, the output of `rank(...)` methods are always graph signals.
 It must be noted that this datatype implements the same methods as a dictionary and can